 Data Analysis is quickly becoming one of the most sought-after skills in the workplace.
 Companies produce vast amounts of data, but it is rare to have someone with the vision and ability to analyze data for trends and make valid predictions.
 Add a whole new skill set to your portfolio, and make a big difference in the success of your organization by acquiring data analysis skills.
 Begin by getting a basic understanding of how to analyze data in a business setting.
 Then, learn how many of your business decisions involve comparing groups for differences.
 Finally, find out how to perform inquiries useful to your business or organization and communicate the results through graphs and text to your fellow employees and leaders.
-Whether your business is home based or a large company, this certificate will take you to the next level where important decision-making is concerned.
+Whether your business is home based or a large company, this Digital Badge will take you to the next level where important decision-making is concerned.

 Registering for this Digital Badge will automatically enroll you in the three required courses: Introduction to Data Analysis, Intermediate Data Analysis and Advanced Data Analysis.
 These courses may also be taken individually.

 About Your Instructors

 With over 25 years’ experience in the IT field, John Rutledge has a BA in Psychology and a Diploma in Computer Programming as well as having received numerous certifications and awards.
 John was the Manager of a Technical Support Desk for a multinational for several years.
 Prior to that, he held roles as Project Lead on a national software implementation project, Systems Analyst and Programmer Analyst.
 Currently the owner of an IT Consultancy firm, John works regularly with businesses of all sizes to assist them in understanding and managing their data.